texttechnologylab/NewsInTimeAndSpace/README.md

 # Cite
 If you want to use the project please quote this as follows:

-J. Gagel, J. Hustedt, T. Lüttig, T. Berg, G. Abrami, and A. Mehler, “News in Time and Space: Global Event Exploration in Virtual Reality,” in Proceedings of 34th ACM Hypertext Conference (HT 23), 2023. accpeted
+Julian Gagel, Jasper Hustedt, Timo Lüttig, Theresa Berg, Giuseppe Abrami and Alexander Mehler.
+(2023).
+"News in Time and Space: Global Event Exploration in Virtual Reality."
+Proceedings of the 34th ACM Conference on Hypertext and Social Media.

 # Globe
 Our globe is based on Sebastian Lagues game: https://github.com/SebLague/Geographical-Adventures